 The flies start gathering on Simon's hot, sweaty face, but he does nothing.

-That’s where we leave Simon, as we return to Piggy and Ralph, who are lying on the sand, gazing at the fire.
+But now we return to Piggy and Ralph, who are lying on the sand, gazing at the fire.

 Samneric have wandered off.